bxrru/TAS-Comp-Bot/README.md

 ### Future Development
 This project is always evolving and there are always new feature requests, but here is a current list of things I plan to implement:
+- include all mupen settings that are required
 - test interface
 - silent bans
 - voice queue